ZeroDumb/ethics-journal/src/content/blog/ethics-before-skill.md

 **Talent is not what makes you dangerous.
 Intent is.**

-Stay sharp, stay grounded, stay good.
+Stay sharp.
+Stay grounded.
+Stay curious.
+Stay good.

 ---